isaka-james/UDOM-RATIBA-API/README.md

 ### 2. Get Options
 - **Endpoint**: `/get/option`
 - **Method**: GET ( https://udom-ratiba-api.vercel.app/get/option )
-- **Description**: Here you can see that you want your timetable can be categorized by either *coarse*,*programme*,*venue* and so on.. , Disclaimer: now we only support fetching by *programme*, hope we can provide with more categories.
+- **Description**: Here you can see all the available options for the later fetching of the API.
+Your timetable can be categorized by either *coarse*,*programme*,*venue* and so on.. ,
 - Sample output
 ```python
 {